Seattle Dog Bite Lawyer

 If a dog has bitten you or a loved one, you have the legal right to seek justice in both civil and criminal court proceedings.
 However, doing so may be easier said than done, especially when recovering from any serious injuries that might have been incurred in the attack.

-You should seek the legal representation of an experienced dog bite lawyer for your case.
-The dog bite lawyers of Khan Injury Law represent dog bite victims across the state of Washington, with offices in Kent, Seattle, Tacoma, and Tukwila.
+You should seek the legal representation of an experienced Seattle dog bite lawyer for your case.

-To schedule a free case consultation with a dog bite lawyer at our firm, please call our main office in Seattle at (206) 203-3978.
+To schedule a free case consultation with a dog bite attorney at our firm, please call our main office in Seattle at (206) 203-3978.